nor fear the seeming.

 Cantor’s goal was to understand God.
 God is transcendent.
 The theory of infinite sets has a hierarchy of bigger and bigger infinities, the alephs, the ℵ’s, and so on.

 While this contradiction never bothered Cantor - who took the view that it’s paradoxical for a finite being to try to comprehend a transcendent, infinite being, so paradoxes are fine - it led Russell to expose numerous contradictions in mathematical reasoning.
-As a response to this, another mathematician called David Hilbert developed a completely formal axiomatic theory, which is a modern version of Leibniz’s characteristica universalis and calculus ratiocinator.
+As a response to this, another mathematician, David Hilbert, developed a formal axiomatic theory, which is a modern version of Leibniz’s characteristica universalis and calculus ratiocinator.

 Axiomatic theories are written not in natural language, with its ambiguity and informal reasoning, but in precise, artificial languages based on mathematical logic which specifies the rules of the game precisely.